jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 **4.Can we identify a list of potential customers for an Airbnb cleaning Business?**
 Yes, I was able to create a list sorted by host_id, host_url and host_name.
 There were a total od 727 reviews containing the word dirty amongst 390 unique hosts.
 Our top 10 hosts with most reviews account for 22% of total comments with 158 comments containing the word "dirty".

+## Future Exploration
+As an investor, I would definitely want to expand our analysis to multiple cities and compare patterns and trends amongst them before making a final decision.
+Choosing to do this project on my own instead of completing a case study for the Google Capstone project has helped me sharpen Data analysis skills and I hope to implement the visualizations and SQL techniques used in this project to my professional setting in the near future.